-Comp onent Description (1) Ą Power connector Connects an AC adapter.
-(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
-Blinking amber: The AC adapter is disconnected and the battery has reached a low battery level.
-Amber: The AC adapter is connected and the battery is charging.
-Off: The battery is not charging.
-(3) ss€→ USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+Component Description (1) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(2) ss⊂→ USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
+(3) ssc.·4 USB Type-C® power connector and SuperSpeed 10 Gbps port with DisplayPortTM output Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and -